jitenss/bookstore/README.md

 Bookstore application is built using Spring Boot framework.
 - PostgreSql is used for storing data
 - Elasticsearch is used for searching of data.
-- Junit and Mockito for unit tests
+- Junit and Mockito is used for unit tests

 **High Level Design**
 https://app.lucidchart.com/documents/view/356c9478-8ae0-40ff-972c-a57068379d37/0_0